AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 ## Relational
 The sorted sets approach could also be achieved with a relational database.
 This could be a managed service like AWS RDS.

 The sorted sets would live in a single table with a convering index on `PK2 ASC, SK DESC`.
 Instead of a `ZREVRANGE` Redis command, `SELECT PK, SK FROM pages WHERE PK2=?
 ORDER BY SK DESC LIMIT n, 1` would be used.
 Despite using `LIMIT`, performance is expected to be reasonable due to the small row size.
-Instead of `ZCARD` a `SELECT COUNT(*) FROM pages WHERE PK2=?` query would be used, but it would be worth understanding the performance characteristics, even though an index will be consulted here as well.
+Instead of `ZCARD` a `SELECT COUNT(*) FROM pages WHERE PK2=?` query would be used, but it would be worth understanding the performance characteristics, despite an index being present.

 A similar Lambda function would keep this table in-sync with the DynamoDB table.